Rusali28/Decision-Trees--TSF/README.md

-# Decision-Trees--The Sparks Foundation
+# Prediction using Decision-Trees--The Sparks Foundation
-# TASK #6 - RUSALI SAHA
+## TASK #6 - RUSALI SAHA

 This Decision Tree project has been made as part of my Data Science and Business Analytics Internship at The Sparks Foundation (TSF).